Error dialog pop up in RC3 when closing the ImageJ window after workflow execution.

-#3 Updated by jianwu jianwu about 9 years ago
+#3 Updated by jianwu jianwu over 9 years ago

 I re-tested it.
 In my Windows 7 64 bit machine, the failure does not occur if I start Kepler using right-click menu item 'run as Administrator'.
 It only occur if I start Kepler using by double clicking Kepler icon in the desktop.

 The Kepler RC3 is installed by Administrator.